CamDavidsonPilon/lifelines/docs/Survival Regression.rst

     print(concordance_index(rossi['week'], -cph.predict_partial_hazard(rossi).values, rossi['arrest']))

 However, there are other, arguably better, methods to measure the fit of a model.
-Included in `print_summary` is the log-likelihood, which can be used in an `AIC calculation <https://en.wikipedia.org/wiki/Akaike_information_criterion>`_, and the `log-likelihood ratio statistic <https://en.wikipedia.org/wiki/Likelihood-ratio_test>`_.
+Included in ``print_summary`` is the log-likelihood, which can be used in an `AIC calculation <https://en.wikipedia.org/wiki/Akaike_information_criterion>`_, and the `log-likelihood ratio statistic <https://en.wikipedia.org/wiki/Likelihood-ratio_test>`_.
 Generally, I personally loved this article by Frank Harrell, `"Statistically Efficient Ways to Quantify Added Predictive Value of New Measurements" <http://www.fharrell.com/post/addvalue/>`_.

-Lifelines has an implementation of k-fold cross validation under ``lifelines.utils.k_fold_cross_validation``.
-This function accepts an instance of a regression fitter (either ``CoxPHFitter`` of ``AalenAdditiveFitter``), a dataset, plus `k` (the number of folds to perform, default 5).
+*lifelines* has an implementation of k-fold cross validation under ``lifelines.utils.k_fold_cross_validation``.
+This function accepts an instance of a regression fitter (either ``CoxPHFitter`` of ``AalenAdditiveFitter``), a dataset, plus ``k`` (the number of folds to perform, default 5).
 On each fold, it splits the data into a training set and a testing set fits itself on the training set and evaluates itself on the testing set (using the concordance measure).

 .. code:: python